n4m3sp4c3/noteams-Website/README.md

 -Subcounter not working in Brave Browser

--<p> tag fonts not working in Chrome for linux
+- p tag fonts not working in Chrome for linux